Description

 1. Go through existing data in both systems with the help of checklist.

-2. Enable Visma Business add-on from wheel icon > Upgrades > Adjust features > Interfaces.
+2. Enable Visma Business add-on from the wheel icon under Subscription >Integrations > Visma Business.

-3. Download the integration software from support portal (you need to select a version that matches your Visma Business version).
+3. Download the integration software from support portal (you need to select a version that matches your Visma Business edition).

 4. Install the integration software to the server where Visma Business is running.